return to Home page

 B'nai Jeshurun BJC website history page

-5500 Scovill Avenue (East 55th Street and Scovill
+East 55th Street and Scovill

-Was then also known as "The Hungarian Shul"
+Known as "The Hungarian Shul"

-Congregation moved here in 1906 from Eagle Street (it had occupied the former home of Anshe Chesed) and changed from Orthodox to Conservative.
+Congregation moved here in 1906 from Eagle Street (the former home of Anshe Chesed) and became Conservative.
+In 1926 they moved to Mayfield Road as "The Temple on the Heights".

-Building is now the Shiloh Baptist Church.
+Building now the Shiloh Baptist Church.

 Willson Avenue Temple (Tifereth Israel)

-East 55th Street and Central (address 5600 Central Avenue)
+East 55th Street and Central

 Occupied 1894 - 1924

-Rabbis Moses Gries, then Abba Hillel Silver
+Reform Rabbis Moses Gries, then Abba Hillel Silver

-Then moved to University Circle (below)
+Moved to University Circle (below)

 Now the home of Friendship Baptist Church.